mliu8094/CMOR-438-Megan/Supervised Learning/5. K Nearest Neighbors/README.md

 # K-Nearest Neighbors

 This directory contains an implementation of the K-Nearest Neighbors (KNN) algorithm, a simple, instance-based supervised learning method used for classification.
 We evaluated KNN's classification capabilities in class, so I am interested in exploring whether using KNN regression is ever predictive.
-As a result, tn this project, the KNN algorithm is applied to a dataset of socioeconomic and public transit indicators to classify what population of a country has completed secondary school based on metrics like GDP, internet access, population, etc.
+As a result, in this project, the KNN algorithm is applied to a dataset of socioeconomic and public transit indicators to classify what population of a country has completed secondary school based on metrics like GDP, internet access, population, etc.

 ## Overview